LMAX-Exchange/disruptor/README.md

 - Fix bug in Disruptor DSL where some consumers wouldn't be included in the gating sequences.
 - Add support for using the EventTranslator with batch publication.
-- Support timeouts when shutting down the Disrutpor using the DSL.
+- Support timeouts when shutting down the Disruptor using the DSL.

 ### 3.0.1 Released (16-Apr-2013)